TonyLHansen/onap-gerrit-review/README.md

 Some checks are limited to run only on the files that have been modified in the Gerrit pull request.

-* Copyright $YEAR found in all source files
+* Copyright $YEAR found in all new source files
+* Makes sure that all new files with Copyright $YEAR have an identical string in them
 * Files have a NL ending.
 (Skips picture, font and various container files.)
 * No files have TODO in them
 * DIR/pom.xml version $version has not been released